 DAY BAG ESSENTIALS

 Whilst there are amenities in most rural villages in Britain, it’s worth packing a few essentials in your day bag to avoid being caught short in the middle of nowhere.
 We’d certainly recommend packing hayfever tablets; the pollen count can get pretty heavy in the British countryside.
-A rain mac and sunhat are also vital, as the weather is unpredictable at the best of times.
+A rain jacket and sunhat are also vital, as the weather is unpredictable at the best of times.
 A map would also be wise, as that pesky 4G isn’t always going to be your most loyal travelling companion.